-For those wondering about “the day’s trek,” it would be a wander in a general direction, say north, but easily deviated from to investigate bush phenomena we might notice, or to search for water, or to explore stories we might pick up from local bush people, and the like.
+“The day’s trek,” would be a meander in a general direction, say north, but easily deviated from to investigate bush phenomena we might notice, or to search for water, or to explore stories we might pick up from local bush people, and the like.

 On the right is Jacqui, whom I recruited as bush medium.
 He spoke a few words of English and a few of Fanagolo.
 Fanagolo is a pidgin language based on Zulu that developed on the South African gold mines as a kind of lingua franca between men from all over Southern Africa that came to find work there.

 I was lucky to find Jacqui.
-I had turned off the main north road (itself no more than a rutted and potholed dirt gash through the bush) onto a faint east-running track, in the hope of getting deeper into unspoilt bushland.
+I had turned off the main north road (itself no more than a rutted and potholed dirt gash through the bush) onto a faint east-running track, in the hope that it would take me deeper into unspoilt bushland.
 It turned out to have been made by illegal loggers poaching tree-giants from the ancient miombo forests east of the Gorongoza Game Reserve.

 Jacqui was a camp hanger-on with them and he happened to be walking along the track when I came up.
 Fortunately he didn’t run away.
-I think he immediately surmised that my bush beaten old Land Cruiser couldn’t possibly have any connection to the authorities – well, the “authorities” was actually a very distant and unlikely phenomenon in that place anyway.
+I think he immediately surmised that my bush beaten old Land Cruiser couldn’t possibly have any connection to the authorities – well, the “authorities” was alltogether a very distant and unlikely phenomenon in that place.

 Bonzamane turned out to be excellent in the bush, but communication with him was difficult.
 It happened through Jacqui and that consisted of a few painfully-twisted Fanagolo and English words, which had to be copiously augmented with sign language.
-But Bonzamane was intelligent and he usually understood what I was asking even before I could remotely get Jacqui to comprehend.
+But Bonzamane was intelligent and he usually understood what I was asking even before Jacqui comprehended.
 I learnt a lot from him.

-My companions change with every expedition, because I usually go to a different area and I would recruit from among the local people.
+My companions change with every expedition.
+I go to a different area and I would recruit from among the local people.
 Finding the right people to take along into the bush is always a patient and time-consuming task.
-The crux is to first find a good anchor man – one that could be a true bush medium, was willing and able to take on the rigours of life on foot in the wilderness and with whom one could communicate.
+The crux is to first find a good anchor man – one that could be a true bush medium, is willing and able to take on the rigours of life on foot in the wilderness and with whom I can communicate.

 Such men are scarce, especially those that carry that deep instinct for the bush and the animals that I find so fascinating.
 Once the right man has been found and recruited, he would usually be able to assist in getting hold of the rest of the crew.

-I though to drop in a short extract from The Wanderers about having the right bush sage here:
+I thought to drop in a short extract from The Wanderers about having the right bush sage here: